emmacadavra/ci-portfolio1-spc/README.md

 ## **Site Overview**
 The Sheffield Philharmonic Chorus (often abbreviated to 'SPC' in this README.md file) is South Yorkshire's foremost mixed-voice choir, and the purpose of this website is to act as a first stop for people interested in joining.
 The choir’s ethos is to share its love of a large range of choral music by performing it periodically, and to continue to do this they rely on new members seeking them out and joining them.

-Currently, the SPC's official website is vast and full of a wealth of information, but its process for new members is managed through one email address and is not
+Currently, the SPC's official website is vast and full of a wealth of information, but it lacks a clear, streamlined user experience in regards to registering interest to join the choir.
+This website sets out to meet that need by offering a sign-up form that is clearly sign-posted in multiple areas of the website.
 ​
 ![Am I responsive screenshot](screenshot of amiresponsive)